min2ha/ukwa-site/content/target/9730/index.en.md

   "subject": "European Parliament Elections 2014"
 }

-# Geoffrey Van Orden (Conservative MEP for the East of England)

 First elected as a Conservative MEP in 1999, Geoffrey represents the East of England.
 He has consistently opposed European political integration, in particular EU meddling in defence, and taken a tough stance on immigration.